-I also need to understand the latest techniques, the best frameworks, what's happening in the cloud, what's happening for infrastructure, the arrival of no code solutions and all the services that we can take advantage of tol make our product faster, smoother and better for customers.
+I also need to understand the latest techniques, the best frameworks, what’s happening in the cloud, what’s happening for infrastructure, the arrival of no-code solutions, and all the services that we can take advantage of to make our product faster, smoother and better for customers.

-Which leads me to consider on a regular basis as to whether I'm using the right tech.
+Which lead me to consider on a regular basis whether I’m using the right tech.

-Am I building a system which it is built on the correct frameworks and languages for the type of customers it is correct?
+Am I building a system that is built on the correct frameworks and languages for the type of customers it is correct?

 Quite often I come across projects whereby they’ve built a generic web system, let’s say in PHP, but the performance and the need of the users is significantly greater.

-Is there a technology out there that could make your systems faster to deliver, or make things easier for your developers, or your customers, or your business?
-If so, how quickly can you integrate it into your business?
+The chief technology officer has to think: Is there a technology out there that could make my systems faster to deliver, or make things easier for my developers, our customers, or our business?
+If so, how quickly can I integrate it into my business?

 Are you using the right technology?
-You need to make sure whatever is required for the business that you're using the right frameworks and the right backend servers to support that.
+The chief technology officer needs to make sure that whatever is required for the business, you’re using the right frameworks and back-end servers to support that.

-So as a database grows you may find that relational databases isn't the right architecture to use.
-And you may want to move up from that to data warehouse, or maybe an OLAP cube, to Elastic search.
+So as a database grows you may find that relational databases aren’t the right architecture to use.
+And you may want to move up from that to a data warehouse, or maybe an OLAP cube, to Elastic search.

-There are always too many options, increasing choice.
+There are always too many options, increasing choices.
 You may not be an expert in it, but you need the space to understand what benefits they can provide.

-Another common area which gets blamed on the technology team are missed deadlines, even though they happen for a myriad of often reasons.
+Another common area that gets blamed on the technology team and the CTO is missed deadlines, even though they happen for a myriad of other reasons.

 Missed deadlines can be because the specifications were incomplete and you started a build before you really understood as a business what it is that you wanted to build.

-It's especially the case if you use third party suppliers.
-That maybe suppliers who are reliant on your software, or who give you software.
-For those suppliers that give you software or software that you use you need to understand their road map and their development processes and their reliability.
+It’s especially the case if you use third-party suppliers.
+That may be suppliers who are reliant on your software, or who give you software.
+For those suppliers that provide you with software or software that you use you need to understand their road map and their development processes and their reliability.

-An area that I've known to cause significant conflict is when dealing with sales team deadlines, often driven by difficult targets and attached bonuses.
-It's not uncommon that they make promises to clients that are unattainable or put a huge strain on the technology team and other tasks.
+An area that I’ve known to cause significant conflict is when dealing with sales team deadlines, often driven by challenging targets and attached bonuses.
+It’s not uncommon that they make promises to clients that are unattainable or put a significant strain on the technology team and other tasks.

-The sales team want to close the deal so they might say that certain functionality is going to be available immediately or ahead of what is realistic.
-You need to have regular conversations with the sales team to make sure they're not over committing your team and the customer isn't going to be disappointed.
+The sales team wants to close the deal so they might say that certain functionality is going to be available immediately or ahead of what is realistic.
+You, as a chief technology officer, need to have regular conversations with the sales team to make sure they’re not over-committing your team and the customer isn’t going to be disappointed.

-What you don't want to be is the naysayer and the person that always says, No, it can't be done.
-What you need to be is flexible and build that in because ultimately the business needs customers, it needs to bring them on board.
+You don’t want to be the naysayer and the person who always says, No, it can’t be done.
+You need to be flexible and build that in because, ultimately, the business needs customers; it needs to bring them on board.

-A very common problem in businesses large and small is a reliance on one or two individuals who dominate stand ups and retain key elements of knowledge about the software being built.
+A very common problem in businesses large and small (and chief technology officers) is a reliance on one or two individuals who dominate stand-ups and retain critical elements of knowledge about the software being built.

 This is one of the trickier management tasks you can face so you need to employ a strategy that counters this risk and the best way to do that is double up.
 Try to make sure that knowledge is shared and that nobody becomes too important and has too much power or influence.